TahereTaha/webserv42/temp_todo_list.md

 	- text
 	- number

-- [ ] check the logic on the authority constructor.
+- [x] change the constructor to retun expection if the component doesn't belong there.
-- [ ] add all the geter to the the ipliterals.
+- [x]  add all the geter to the the ipliterals.
+- [x] fix all the incorrect exception handeling.
+- [ ]
+- [ ] check why it is not making the ip literal.

 - [ ] make a ip literal.
 	- [x] make the constructor.